MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Switzerland/how-to-process-an-lsv-collection.md

 ---
-    title: How to: Process an LSV Collection | Microsoft Docs
+    title: How to Process an LSV Collection | Microsoft Docs
     description: You can use **LSV Journals** to create and process payments from Lastschrift Verfahren (LSV+) customers.
 You can register these payments in the cash receipt journal, create an LSV file, and then print the collection order.
 For more information, see the Cash Receipt Journal window and [How to: Export Payments Using LSV](how-to-export-payments-using-lsv.md).
     services: project-madeira
     documentationcenter: ''